salsa-rs/salsa/book/src/how_salsa_works.md

   we'll figure out (fairly intelligently) when we can re-use these memoized values and when we have to recompute them.

-## How to use Salsa in three easy steps
+## How to use salsa in three easy steps

 Using salsa is as easy as 1, 2, 3...